aemal/random-js-exercises/react-redux-code-challenges/review-page/README.md

 # Review page
-This is review page App using React_Redux :simple_smile:.
+This is review page App using React_Redux :simple_smile: .

 ## Important Note
 There is some Kindof CORS problem with Backend while making fetch request.
-You have to install this Allow-Control-Allow-Origin: * [Chrome Extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en).
+You have to install this Allow-Control-Allow-Origin: * [Chrome Extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) in order to run the app successfully.

 ### To run the app locally
 ```